-Below we describe this new approach in detail and demonstrate its utility by application to 1'-hydroxy-2'acetonaphthone (HAN; Fig. 1), a prototypical excited-state intramolecular proton transfer (ESIPT) system.
-This paper provides a more detailed presentation of the method than our previous experimentally-focused paper on salicylideneaniline.33 As in that work, our calculated spectra are directly compared to CE-TAS measurements on the gas-phase molecule under a range of initial conditions.
+In the following, we describe this new approach in detail and demonstrate its utility by application to 1'-hydroxy-2'-acetonaphthone (HAN; Fig. 1), a prototypical excited-state intramolecular proton transfer (ESIPT) system.
+This paper provides a more detailed presentation of the method than our previous experimentally focused paper on salicylideneaniline.33 As in that work, our calculated spectra are directly compared to CE-TAS measurements on the gas-phase molecule under a range of initial conditions.
 Directly simulating the ultrafast spectroscopic observable enables decomposition of the spectrum into components corresponding to distinct physical processes.

-In section II, we will describe our TD-CASCI-based approach to computing TAS spectra.
-In section III, we present the CE-TAS experiment that serves both the experiment we aim to interpret in this work and as a benchmark for our simulation method.
-In section IV, we compare the experimental and simulated spectra, and decompose the simulated spectrum in order to gain insights in the dynamics of HAN.
-In section V, we draw conclusions and discuss future prospects.
+In Sec.
+II, we will describe our TD-CASCI-based approach for computing TAS spectra.
+In Sec.
+III, we present the CE-TAS experiment that serves both the experiment we aim to interpret in this work and as a benchmark for our simulation method.
+In Sec.
+IV, we compare the experimental and simulated spectra and decompose the simulated spectrum in order to gain insights into the dynamics of HAN.
+In Sec.
+V, we draw conclusions and discuss future prospects.